 What makes this special however is what’s been done to the doors.
 Remember I mentioned that it’s a 5 door?
 Well, Darryl has smoothed off the rear door handles so it looks like a 3 door and to the unsuspecting eye it can be believed to be a 3 door car until you get up close to it and find out otherwise.

-Now lets talk under the bonnet shall we?
-I’ve already mentioned that it’s currently running a tuned 1256 Chevette lump with a stage 1 clutch but what I haven’t mentioned is that upon further inspection there seems to be no battery under their and no washer bottle.
+Now let’s talk under the bonnet, shall we?
+I’ve already mentioned that it’s currently running a tuned 1256 Chevette lump with a stage 1 clutch but what I haven’t mentioned is that upon further inspection there seems to be no battery under there and no washer bottle.
 Why is this exactly?
 Yet again, Darryl and his remarkable mechanical & engineering skills came into play as he was able to relocate both of them to the boot to save weight & gain better access for his potential V8 swap.

-It’s finished off with some other small but really nice details like american style plates and colour changing bulbs as the originals weren’t up to the trick of lighting up the road anymore.
+It’s finished off with some other small but really nice details like American style plates and color changing bulbs as the originals weren’t up to the trick of lighting up the road anymore.

 Want to know the best bit of all though?
 All of that work was Darryl’s own, instead of buying a modern car and going through the process of mapping it & putting wheels on it and then calling it a build, he took a car that no one really knew a lot about, saw potential in it and made it his own.
 So much so that last year, it was featured in a Street Machine magazine article which is no easy feat.

 And this is what is seen a lot of in the classic car scene.
 Taking cars which aren’t around anymore, having a vision and then carrying it out and making it look spectacular.